exonum/exonum-doc/src/advanced/merkelized-map.md

 ### Redefining Tree Root

-Because of implementation reasons, nodes in MPTs used in MerkleDB can have 0 or 2 children, never 1.
+Because of implementation reasons, nodes in an MPT used in MerkleDB can have 0 or 2 children, never 1.
 This requirement naturally follows for leaves and intermediate nodes in a generic binary trie; it can only be violated for the root node (e.g., if all paths in the trie start with `0` bit).